 The Organization places its temporary cash and money market accounts with creditworthy, high-quality financial institutions.
-Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
+Accounts in total at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 Such account balances may, at times, exceed the federally insured limit.
-At June 30, 2022, the amount at risk was approximately \$160,000.
+At June 30, 2023, there were no amounts at risk.

 The Organization holds its investments with a high-quality brokerage firm.
 The bank deposit program accounts are insured by FDIC up to \$250,000.
 All other accounts at the brokerage firm are insured by the Securities Investor Protection Corporation (SIPC) up to \$500,000.
 SIPC does not protect against decline in security value.
-At June 30, 2022, the amount in excess of SIPC was approximately \$323,000 and no deposit amounts were in excess of FDIC.
+At June 30, 2023, the amount in excess of SIPC was approximately \$461,688 and no deposit amounts were in excess of FDIC.
 The Organization has investments in mutual funds and money market funds and is therefore subject to concentrations of credit risk.
 Investments are made and monitored by the management of the Organization pursuant to an investment policy adopted by the Board of Directors.
 Though the market value of investments is subject to fluctuations on a year-to-year basis, management believes that the investment policy is prudent for the long-term welfare of the Organization.